Believing in accessibility for all

 • Faulty internal joinery and stairs

-• Faulty kitchen units
+• Faulty kitchen unit doors or drawers

 • Minor leaks to sanitary ware, water or waste systems

-• Plaster patches
+• Plaster patches (typically less than 1 square metre

-• Repairs to existing fencing and gates
+• Repairs to outbuildings/stores

-We aim to complete all routine repairs within 20 working days with a pre-agreed appointment.
+Wolverhampton Homes aim to complete all routine repairs within 20 working days with a pre-agreed appointment.
 These will normally be started and completed the same working day.
 However, on occasions additional visits may be required.

 6.3 Programmed Repairs

-Programmed repairs include, but are not limited to;
+Programmed repairs include, but are not limited to:

 • Any works that that require asbestos removal

-• Plastering walls and/or ceilings
+• Plastering walls and/or ceilings, causing significant inconvenience

 • Renewing electrical appliances

-• Renewing floors
+• Renewing floors or tiles

 • Renewing stair treads and/or balustrades

-• Replacing bath or sinks
+• Replacing baths or sinks

-• Replacing kitchen units or worktop
+• Replacing isolated kitchen units or worktops

 Wolverhampton Homes aim is to allocate all service requests for repairs based on the information provided by the tenant at the first point of contact.
 Most repairs will receive an initial visit from a trades person or contractor.

-6.5 Reports of Damp, condensation and/or Mould
+6.7 Reports of Damp, Condensation and/or Mould (DMC)

 Homes can experience dampness and/or condensation for a range of reasons, including building defects (e.g. leaking pipes or roofs), poor construction design, (e.g. concrete construction or low levels of insulation), inadequate heating and/or ventilation or high internal humidity levels.
 These scenarios can create environments that exacerbate condensation forming and mould spores to grow.